Communities around central Ohio will be holding Memorial Day events this weekend.

-A look back at some of Hollywood's most memorable headlines.
+A look back on some of the most memorable moments in Hollywood history.

 Ohio’s top law enforcement official marked Missing Children’s Day Friday at a West Side school.

 Just when you felt it was safe to look under the bed, we're given another "Poltergeist" movie.